Noise-induced Effects in Collective Dynamics and Inferring Local Interactions from Data: Noise-induced collective behaviour - a brief introduction

 {\it Summary of model results:} In mathematical terms, the consensus in the ternary model is driven by deterministic terms and hence is realised in the large group size limit.
 This is a significant contrast to the pairwise model which shows consensus only when $N$ is less than a threshold value and does not admit consensus in the $N\to \infty$ limit.
 Therefore, the mechanism causing order in ternary interaction model is fundamentally different from the pairwise copying model, thus providing a useful contrast.

 Intriguingly, the stochastic terms are of the same form in both models, yet the importance and the role of noise is different in both models.
-It is also worth emphasising that an additive noise of the form shown in Eq 1.1 of Box 1 does not produce any nontrivial ordering effects.
+It is also worth emphasising that an additive noise of the form shown in equation1.1 of box 1 does not produce any nontrivial ordering effects.
 Therefore, an interplay of deterministic and stochastic terms is necessary to produce noise-induced order.
 We refer the readers to Box~2 and Table~\ref{tab:modelDetails} for an intuitive discussion of how individual-level interactions scale to mesoscale dynamical terms.